svnrnns/aurora-vue3/README.md

 # Aurora

-Aurora is a package that enhances the Axios experience in **Vue 3**, replacing the asynchrony with Vue proxys and offering advanced features like automatic loading state management, set a limit for unresolved ongoing calls, request cancellation, authentication support, reactive calls, call timeouts, call intervals, and more.
+Aurora is a package designed to elevate the Axios experience within Vue 3 applications.
+It replaces traditional asynchronous handling with Vue proxies, offering advanced features such as:

+- Automatic loading state management.
+- Setting limits for unresolved ongoing calls.
+- Request cancellation.
+- Authentication support.
+- Reactive calls.
+- Call timeouts.
+- Call intervals.

 ## Table of Contents